Lightning-AI/litgpt/tutorials/prepare_dataset.md

 --mask_inputs false \
 --ignore_index -1
 ```
 Replace `test_data.csv` with your CSV path and the other additional parameters accordingly.
-Executing the command above will create two binary files, `train.pt` and `test.pt`, inside `data/csv`.
-Now you can use this to finetune your model.
+Executing the command above will save `train.pt` and `test.pt` on your disk at the `destination_path`.
+Now you can use the prepared data to [finetune your model](https://github.com/Lightning-AI/lit-gpt/blob/main/tutorials/finetune_lora.md#running-the-finetuning).

 &nbsp;